Akini98/open-cloud-datacenter/USAGE.md

 - A Multus `NetworkAttachmentDefinition` representing the VLAN the database VM should live on — typically the same VLAN as your Rancher/RKE2 workloads.
 Note the `namespace/name`; you will set it as `spec.networkRef`.
+  If that VLAN assigns the VM an address (Harvester VM IPAM or a DHCP server on the VLAN), you do **not** need `spec.staticNetwork`; set it only for VLANs that can't hand out an address.
+The controller also attaches a second, pod-network NIC to every VM automatically — used for its readiness checks and the VM's first-boot package egress — which you never configure.
 - A `kubectl` context pointed at that cluster:
   ```sh
   kubectl cluster-info